nhayward/revpit/user/pages/02.editors/maria-tureaud/bio.md

 ##### MSWL

-1. Historical Fiction (including gothic—ghosties, ghouls, paranormal—alternate history/fantasy, etc).
-Word to the wise…I’m a history aficionado, and if I’m unfamiliar with a certain era, I will research to ensure accuracy.
-SUPER passionate/amateur expert on the Tudor period (England and beyond), Restoration Era (England and beyond), and the French Revolution…but would love to see historical fiction from underrepresented countries and cultures.
+I’m changing things up a bit for 2024, and narrowing my MSWL to the following genres:
+1. Romantasy of all flavors.
-2. Fantasy.
-Give me luscious worldbuilding, tough heroines, questionable morals, and underrepresented mythologies).
+2. Fantasy, especially from #ownvoices cultures and folklore we don’t traditionally see in publishing.
+Give me worldbuilding, tough heroines/heroes, and questionable morals.
 3. Horror.
-But let me be clear—no slasher/gore bonanzas.
+But no slasher/gore bonanzas.
 I’m not looking for shock value.
-I want hair-raising, sleep with the light on feels that leave me in a state of panic (I’m the toughest person to scare, so anyone who can do this is a magician).
+I want hair-raising, sleep with the light on feels that leave me in a state of panic (I’m the toughest person to scare, so anyone who can do this is a God/dess.
-4. This one is a shot in the dark, but I would love to see a dark fantasy featuring the Fae/Firbolg/Tuatha Dé Danann but by #ownvoices Irish authors.
-5. Ace/Queer #ownvoices representation.
-6. I'm also open to Romance this year, but I need it to be fresh and different.
-Turn those tropes on their head!
+4. Historical Fiction, but I’d prefer #ownvoices works from places and people we don’t traditionally see in publishing.
+The exception would be anything from the Stuart reign.

 **Things I love:**
-* Found family/siblings
-* Twists/Unexpected use of tired tropes—friends to lovers, chosen ones, etc.
+* New twists on tired tropes—friends to lovers, love triangles, chosen ones, etc
-* Vampires, werewolves, witches!
-GIVE THEM TO ME!
-* Most fantasy mash-ups
+* Most fantasy sub-genres
-* YA romantic sub-plots that obliterate the usual first-love-is-forever-love trope.
-Give me break-ups, discovery of self, and the ability to stand alone without needing the validation of a relationship.
-* Historical Fiction featuring little-known people who had a great story to tell.
-(Think Joseph Bologne).
+* Light sci-fi
+* Romance with a twist…as in, the romance—not the plot—has a twist.
+* HORROR – ALL THE HORROR (If you can scare me, I’ll throw in a free Query Critique.
+Yes.
+I’m that confident).

-**Preferred Markets: **
+**Preferred Markets:**
 * Upper MG
 * YA
 * NA
 * Adult

-**I Am Not The Best Advocate For:  **
+**I Am Not The Best Advocate For:**
 * Erotica
 * Contemporary
 * High Fantasy
-* Mermaids, princesses in fantasy, love triangles, or any combination of these things
-* Christian Fiction
-* Sci-fi/Space Operas
+* Adult Sci-fi
+* Romance that’s actually erotica
-* Rape
+* Rape…masquerading as romance
-* Abuse
+* Abuse…masquerading as romance
 * Redemption arcs for abusers
-* Historical Fiction set in the Twentieth Century, UNLESS it is MG or YA.
+* Adult Historical Fiction set in my lifetime, or a decade before, because…that makes me feel some sort of way.
+Nothing from the 1970’s, 80’s, or 90’s.

 ##### Q&A

 **How can a manuscript’s first five pages make you sit up and take notice?**

-Character voice and authorial style will make me sit up and take notice.
-I'm looking for brilliant prose with a character I can't ignore.
+A setting grounded in place, time, and a character's emotional wound generally draws me in.
+Couple that with a great premise, and I'm hooked.

 **What can writers expect from working with you during #RevPit, including communication?**

-Writers can expect honesty, coaching, and timely responses to emails.
+Writers can expect efficiency, collaboration, and--hehe--I have a tendency to over-communicate a little.
+I like authors to know where I am in the process, and when to expect material/what is expected at every juncture.

 **What do you expect from writers during the #RevPit revision process, including communication?**

-I expect writers to be open to feedback, and enthusiastic about revisions/rewrites--this is a developmental edit, after all.
+As RevPit is not a mentorship, but an opportunity to receive a professional Developmental Edit, I expect openness, and willingness to collaborate, as that's the only way a Developmental Edit can be executed.

 **What hobbies do you have outside of writing and editing?**

-I love anime, K-pop, and K-drama!
+I'm a K-drama enthusiast, so if you're Team "I watched Goblin for the bromance," I think we'll really get along!